madhav892/medical-image-enhancer/medical_image_enhancer/README.md

 3. Gonzalez, R. C., & Woods, R. E. "Digital Image Processing" (4th Edition)
 4. OpenCV Documentation: https://docs.opencv.org/

-## 👨‍💻 Author

-Digital Image Processing Course Project
-Medical Image Enhancement System

-## 📄 License

-Educational Use - DIP Course Project

 ---

-**Note**: This system is for educational purposes.
+**Note**: This system is for educational and research purposes.
 For clinical use, additional validation and regulatory approval would be required.